 Buying a house is the single largest investment most of us will make.
-For many new homeowners, it’s a joyful experience, earned through hard work, careful planning and prudent saving.
+For many new homeowners, it’s a joyful experience, resulting from hard work, careful planning and prudent saving.
 For others, the financial impact of home ownership – and the extra costs they didn’t plan on – puts a damper on buying a home, creating only stress, worry and financial struggles.

-5. Location, location, location: Consider focusing your search on neighborhoods in good school districts.
-Whether or not you have school-aged children, school districts are a top priority for many homebuyers, which will boost your property value should you choose to sell down the road.
+Consider focusing your search on neighborhoods in good school districts.
+Whether or not you have children, school districts are a top priority for many homebuyers.
+A good district will boost your property value.